Guided Programs at The Leaf

 - We understand that numbers can change.
 If you need to make adjustments, you can do so up to two business days prior to your visit.

-- To adjust your numbers please contact us by email with your updated numbers along with your invoice number.
+- To adjust your numbers, please contact us by email and include your invoice number.
 Otherwise, you will be charged for the numbers on your original booking form.

-Please note that any additional students and chaperones beyond your confirmed amount will incur extra charges.
+Please note: additional students and chaperones beyond your confirmed amount will incur extra charges.
 Unfortunately, we cannot guarantee accommodation for extra participants in the guided program.

 For more information please contact: